-As of March 31, 2021 and December 31, 2020, accrued interest for these notes payable with the exception of the related party notes in Note 10, "Notes Payable - Related Parties," was \$0 and \$5,941, respectively.
-As of March 31, 2021 and December 31, 2020, unamortized deferred financing costs and unamortized debt discount were reflected within long term liabilities on the condensed consolidated balance sheets.
+As of March 31, 2022 and December 31, 2021, accrued interest for these notes payable was 9.
+As of March 31, 2022, unamortized deferred financing costs and unamortized debt discount were reflected within short term liabilities on the condensed consolidated balance sheets.
+As of December 31, 2021, unamortized deferred financing costs and unamortized debt discount were reflected within long term liabilities on the condensed consolidated balance sheets.

-With respect to all notes outstanding (other than the notes to related parties), for the three months ended March 31, 2021 and 2020, interest expense, including the amortization of deferred financing costs, accrued loan participation fees, original issue discounts, deferred interest and related fees, interest expense related to warrants issued for the conversion of convertible notes, and the embedded conversion feature was \$113,044 and \$202,920, respectively.
+With respect to all notes outstanding, for the three months ended March 31, 2022 and 2021, interest expense, including the amortization of debt issuance costs and debt discount, was \$112,601 and \$113,044, respectively.